gugell/Math-Parser-Swift/README.md

-# Math-Parser
+# About
-Math expression parser written in swift.
+Math expression parser written in Swift and Java.

+# Licence
+Code is distributed under the <a href="https://github.com/Sourcegasm/Math-Parser/blob/master/LICENSE">MIT licence</a>.